goabstract/Marketing-for-Engineers/README.md

 * [The Cold Sales Email Bible (With Templates)](https://sumo.com/stories/cold-email-templates) by Sean Bestor.
 * These [11 Cold Email Templates & Examples](http://www.yesware.com/blog/cold-email-template/) are very creative!
 Grab some and personalize it for your target audience.
 Don't forget to do research before writing the cold email!
 You need to really know the person you are writing.
 By the way, these funny cool templates were done by Melissa Williams from Yesware.
 * And more [Sales Email Templates](https://attach.io/sales-email-templates/) from attach.io team.
+* [Mass emails that look like you wrote every one to 3.5x your response rates](http://www.artofemails.com/mail-merge-email-personalization#why-personalize) by Sapph.
+The author is using GMass for cold mass outreach.
+It's free tool for emailing 50 people at a time.

 Learn from people, who run cold email campaigns:
 * [10 cold email tips I used to get 60,000 signups](https://medium.com/marketing-and-entrepreneurship/10-cold-email-tips-i-used-to-get-60-000-app-signups-dd928d86ca21) by Dunja Lazić.